David Catcheside: Life

 He was educated at Strand School and King's College London (BSc).
 He was a Lecturer in Botany at King's College London from 1933 to 1936, and at the University of Cambridge from 1937 to 1950.
 He was made a Fellow of the Royal Society in 1951.
 He was also a Fellow of King's College London and a Fellow of Trinity College, Cambridge.
 He was Professor of Genetics at the University of Adelaide from 1952 to 1955, Professor of Microbiology at the University of Birmingham from 1956 to 1964, and Professor of Genetics at the Australian National University from 1964 to 1972.
 He attempted to do research in what was then Rhodesia but was deported by the Ian Smith regime for supporting political rights for the indigenous black population.
 After independence, the new government of Zimbabwe invited him to return to the country and pursue his research in 1980.
-He moved to Zimbabwe in October of 1980, and began researching plant genetics in the region of Mashonaland.
+He moved to Zimbabwe in October 1980, and began researching plant genetics in the region of Mashonaland.
 He lived in Zimbabwe until his death of natural causes at his home in Harare in 1994.